jonhjelm/docs-and-training/infrastructure_overview/service_types.md

 specific input values.
 Examples are file converters, meshers, solvers, etc.

 Asynchronous services are regularly queried by the workflow manager for their current status.
-Via these queries, they can report status reports in the form of an html page which will be displayed to the user executing the workflow.
+Via these queries, they can report their status in the form of an html page which will be displayed to the user executing the workflow.
 These pages can also include images, but they do not allow user interaction.